fardles/shelfordhill.com/README.md

 ## Extras

 - Pull Requests are welcome.
+- The source code of 100r.co is licensed under [MIT](https://github.com/hundredrabbits/100r.co/blob/master/LICENSE).
-- The source code of 100r.co is licensed under [MIT](https://github.com/hundredrabbits/100r.co/blob/master/LICENSE) and the **images, text and assets** are licensed under [BY-NC-SA 4.0](https://github.com/hundredrabbits/100r.co/blob/master/LICENSE.by-nc-sa-4.0.md).
-View individual licenses for details..
+- The source code of shelfordhill.com is licensed under the same.